Mistecx/TriqBot/Readme.md

 ---

-## 📄 License & Disclaimer
+## 📄 License & Copyright

-Distributed under the MIT License.
-See `LICENSE` for details.
+**Copyright © 2026 Mistecx.
+All Rights Reserved.**

+This software is proprietary and confidential.
+Unauthorized copying, distribution, modification, public display, reverse engineering, or decompilation of this software or any portion thereof is strictly prohibited.

 *Disclaimer: TRIQ BOT executes native commands on your operating system based on LLM reasoning.
 Always verify system instructions and maintain active backups of critical data.*